 above them, the initiates awaited a dream oracle that would bring

 healing, the first movement into an altered state.
-Since persons
+Since persons came

-great distance And arrived late were able begin their preparations.
+arrived late were able begin their preparations.
 For those who took part

 in the activities of the opening days, this was a day of rest.
 A second

 sacrifice was held for the benefit of Athens.